 Is it possible to have a long and fulfilling career without developing a number of transferable skills together with a desire to carry on learning, unlearning, relearning, changing and adapting?

 I think that if you want to remain in demand, marketable and able to bring value to wide range of business endeavours, then the answer is yes!

-Specialism is also essential, but not so much for someone in my position whose main role is to lead various projects, teams, activities or change.
+Specialism is also essential, but not so much for someone like me whose main role at is to help others to deliver results.